google/docsy/userguide/content/en/docs/adding-content/shortcodes/index.md

 {{% /accordion-item %}}
 {{% /accordion %}}

-The Docsy template provides two shortcodes `accordion` and `accordion-item` that let you easily create an accordion component.
+The Docsy template provides two shortcodes, `accordion` and `accordion-item`, that let you easily create an accordion component.
 To see how to use them, have a look at the following code block, which renders to the accordion shown above:

 ```go-html-template
 {{%/* accordion alwaysOpen=false */%}}